-Both were achieved within 30 minutes of arrving!
-By this point I knew I could do this.
+Both were achieved within 30 minutes of arriving!
+By this point, I knew I could do this.

 So, rather than run through every detail of the itinerary, you can read that here instead, I thought I’d write this blog post around what I learnt.

 I think it’s quite clear I’m feeling positive and I think the main reason for that is down to the three very clever creative inspiring ladies presenting.
 All very relatable in their own extremely likeable ways, there’s Kirsty Leanne who has recently given up her job to blog full time and for me has the most inspiring writing skills.
 Whenever I read Kirsty’s blog posts I thoroughly enjoy them and instantly want to be wherever she is writing about.
 It’s quite clear from her advice and lifestyle posts she is one business-savvy blogger too.